 Take a look at the following two screenshots.
 Bear in mind this complaint came about because Bart was not prepared to receive constructive criticism despite performing well below standard.

-Three crew members who worked alongside us in the Upper Class cabin stated in their witness statement they did not see and were not aware of any unusual behaviour at any time between Bart and myself.
+Three crew members who worked alongside us in First Class stated in their witness statement they did not see and were not aware of any unusual behaviour at any time between Bart and myself.
 They also had no complaints about the way I conducted myself on or off the aircraft.
 Bear in mind the flight to and from Atlanta is almost nine hours.